mkurop/spacevim_python_config/README.md

 ```
 <leader>gd
 ```
-for opening 3-way merge windows
+for opening 3-way merge windows on the file with merge conflicts

 ```
 ghd